 Dissolving the business

 Your operating agreement can cover pretty much anything as long as it isn’t contrary to Montana law.
-Topics not allowed to be changed in the operating agreement are listed in Montana statute §35-8-109, unreasonably restrict a right to information or access to records, nor can the agreement eliminate the obligation of good faith and fair dealing.
+Topics not allowed to be changed in the operating agreement are listed in MCA §35-8-109 (3a – g), unreasonably restrict a right to information or access to records, nor can the agreement eliminate the obligation of good faith and fair dealing.

 How do I write an operating agreement?